Your Writing Muse

 Note: Pilot script and series book bible are available.

 Mix the quirky characters of Northern Exposure with the sentimental feel of Providence and you’re in Boonbay Harbor, Maine; the ritzy little seaport town that’s the setting of this adult dramedy.
 When the restaurant owner of “Sutherbee’s by the Sea” passes away on his fishing boat suddenly, his two grown sons temporarily leave their two different city lifestyles to help their mother and sister run the family business during the busy summer season.
 But what starts out as a heart-felt sacrifice soon turns into a test between the two, completely opposite-type of brothers who now each want to become the new head of the family in their picturesque hometown.
-Little do they know that their mother is far more capable of taking care of not only herself—but also them and all the colorful townsfolk—in the long run though as she also realizes she now finally has the chance to fulfill her lifelong dreams.
+Little do they know that their mother is far more capable of taking care of not only herself—but also them and all the colorful townsfolk—in the long run though as she also realizes she now finally has the chance to fulfill her lifelong dream of becoming an actress.

 Half-Hour TV Series

-Giving (News/Magazine Doc., Reality, Has Been Optioned)
+Giving (News/Magazine Doc., Reality, Has Been Optioned Once)

 Made in America meets The Wall Street Journal Report